Medevac jet with 6 people on board crashes in northeast Philadelphia neighborhood

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Brian Rokus, Emma Tucker and Alexandra Skores contributed to this report.
+CNN’s Brian Rokus, Emma Tucker, Ross Levitt, Jessie Yeung, Karol Suarez, Max Rego and Alexandra Skores contributed to this report.